Run a new Machine

 --file-secret /secret-file=MY_BASE64_SECRET

-The secret will be available in the specified file, and not in an environment variable, on that Machine.
+The secret is available in the specified file, and not in an environment variable, on that Machine.
 It’s decoded from Base64 into plain text.

 root@1857770b4e10e8:/# cat secret-file